-September 2015 - Grandeur of the Seas to Bermuda
+September 2015 - 6 Night Bermuda (Baltimore Roundtrip) Cruise on Grandeur of the Seas

 While I understand cruise lines are not responsible for the weather, if the whole trip is going to be a wash out, perhaps they should cancel.
 Reportedly 90 people flew home from Bermuda after days of 30 foots waves, sea sickness, a rolling ship and wet weather.
 No one pays for a cruise to spend the days confined inside.
 I really worried about the elderly and infirm people.
 All our shore excursions were canceled.